-Neurofeedback or neurotherapy is not new to behavioral medicine; in fact, it was first introduced in the 1960’s as a type of biofeedback to encourage self-regulation of brain function and has continued to produce positive results, especially as the important connection between physical and behavioral health is recognized.
+Neurofeedback is not new to behavioral medicine; in fact, it was first introduced in the 1960’s as a type of biofeedback to encourage self-regulation of brain function and has continued to produce positive results, especially as the important connection between physical and behavioral health is recognized.
 Neurofeedback as a treatment for ADHD is graded by the American Academic of Pediatrics with their highest Level 1 rating for evidenced based treatment for ADHD.
 It is quick, noninvasive and cost effective; 80 percent of the time showing relief of symptoms for ADHD without the side effects of medication.
 The results and ease of providing this treatment has driven its increased availability throughout the country and here in Michigan.

 Neurofeedback takes advantage of the brain’s capacity for change and by rewarding specific brain waves in specific brain areas, it allows individuals to improve their attention and the symptoms that accompany ADHD.